xlsynth/dslx-llm/prompt.md

 }
 ```

+**No List Comprehensions** As in Rust, there are no list comprehensions in DSLX.
+Instead of list comprehensions you must use the `map` built-in or a `for` loop.

+**Fixed Sizes** The sizes of values are all fixed, although they may be parameterized; i.e. there is no "vector like" type that can be built up in a loop -- instead, the full sized type must be created up front and we can update slices of it, e.g. in a `for` loop.

 **Match Construct** Pattern matching in DSLX is similar to Rust's, it just supports a subset of patterns that Rust supports.
 Prefer to use match expressions instead of if/else ladders.
 Tuples and constants can notably be pattern matched on:

 ```dslx